Studying physics challenges the imagination and yields big discoveries that shape our comprehension of the world around and beyond us.

 Engineering Dual Degree Track

 The Engineering Dual Degree track is only for students who wish to pursue the dual degree program in engineering.
-In this program students obtain a physics degree from Towson University and an engineering degree from the University of Maryland, College Park.
+In this program students obtain a physics degree from Towson University and an engineering degree from another university.

-You can view degree requirements for the physics major and specific concentrations in the Undergraduate Catalog.
+You can view degree requirements for the physics major and specific concentrations, and course descriptions, in the Undergraduate Catalog.
+You can view the suggested and possible electives for each concentration by going to Physics Electives.